 Are we really designed for eating meat?
 That is the question I will try and answer based on my own research that takes a few key points into consideration out of numerous other reasons.
 I will go through anatomy, biology, physiology, B12, Cholesterol, Vitamin C, IGF-1, TMAO, longevity, food consumption statistics, food consumption history and the development of the brain.
 I will provide sources for everything I say.

 Now before I start I think this basic question needs to be asked.
 If we were designed to eat meat, how come there are hundreds of thousands and even millions of people that are strict plant based eaters who are healthy and thriving?
-If we truly was designed to eat meat then there would not exist that many healthy plant based eaters.
-Also long life does not necessarily means healthy life since there are multiple reasons to why people live long time and not just diet but it sure is an indicator if looked at from the proper point of view which is broad population studies and aspects.
+If we truly are designed to eat meat then there would not exist that many healthy strict plant based eaters.
+Also long life does not necessarily means healthy life since there are multiple reasons to why people live long time and not just diet like living standard and access to clean water and healthcare but it sure is an indicator if looked at from the proper point of view which broad population studies offers.

 Now just because we have the ability to consume something does not automatically mean we should or that it's designed for us.
 There are people who eat sand but that doesn't automatically mean we should.
 There are people who eaten metal and glass in the amounts of a whole airplane but that doesn't automatically mean we should.
 There are people who eaten paper but that doesn't automatically mean we should.
 So just because there are people who eaten meat their whole lives and throughout our history does not automatically mean we should.